 We aren't typically ones to brag about how amazingly nutritious a bowl of muesli is.
 There are so many nutrition claims out there, and we don't like to add to the clutter.
 We aren't nutritionists, doctors or scientists (well, I guess Brady is an Environmental Scientist, does that count?), so we keep our philosophy simple - we listen to our bodies and eat what makes us feel good.
-And it has to taste good too so that we (and our boys) want to enjoy it everyday.
+And it has to taste good too so that we (and our kiddos) want to enjoy it everyday.
 Emotional benefits of food are real.
 If you'd like to learn more about this philosophy, our friend Haley over at Brewing Happiness just wrote an entire blog on Intuitive Eating (a.k.a. the Self Kindness Anti-Diet).

 2. Protein.
-There is a lot of attention on protein these days, and while we don't believe it is EVERYTHING, we do think natural, plant-based proteins ARE important.
+There is a lot of attention on protein these days, and while we don't believe it is everything, we do think natural, plant-based proteins are important.
 A bowl of our muesli contains as much protein as an egg and twice that of if you add milk or yogurt.
 Plus, it comes from plants which means it good for your body and better for the earth.

 3. 100% Whole Grain.
 Whole grains are good for a lot of things, but mainly keeping the pipes clean.
 According to the Whole Grain Council, the medical evidence is clear that whole grains reduce risks of heart disease, stroke, cancer, diabetes and obesity.
 They also keep you full and satisfied so you don't get hungry mid-morning which is good for the people around you.

-Enjoy Your Morning! -Hannah
+Enjoy Your Morning!